Best Bikes for College Students to Ride Around the Campus

 - Frame: Aluminum

-The Wing Freedom S2 is one of the best electric bikes for college students because it’s affordable, sleek, and highly functional.
+The Velotric T1 is one of the best electric bikes for college students because it’s affordable, sleek, and highly functional.

 Wing Bikes Review — Modern and Stylish E-Bikes at Affordable Prices

-The Freedom S2 is a compact and agile city bike that makes it easy to zip around the city or college campus.
-The 350W Bafang motor provides plenty of power to save your legs when you’re tired and pairs with one of three batteries at checkout that return either 35, 45, or 60 miles max range.
+The Velotric T1 is a versatile and agile city bike that makes it easy to zip around the city or college campus.
+The 350W rear hub motor provides plenty of power to save your legs when you’re tired and pairs with a 350 Wh battery that returns a whopping 70 miles of range.

 Overall, this is a solid choice for college students who want a stylish e-bike with all the bells and whistles to turn heads on campus.